-The Trustees hold personal data about you in their capacity as data controller for the proper administration of CCST and the Therapet Service.
+The Trustee holds personal data about you in its capacity as data controller for the proper administration of CCST and the Therapet Service.
 This includes the need to process your data to contact you in relation to your membership of CCST and, where relevant, your participation in the Therapet Service.

 The legal basis for our use of your personal data will generally be one or more of the following:

-we need to process your personal data to satisfy our legal obligations as Trustees of CCST;
+we need to process your personal data to satisfy our legal obligations as Trustee of CCST,

 for the legitimate interests of administering CCST and the services it provides; and/or